toastyman231/BasedEngine/README.md

 # BasedEngine
-A simple 2D game engine based on tutorials by https://www.youtube.com/c/Progrematic.
+A simple 2D and 3D game engine based on tutorials by https://www.youtube.com/c/Progrematic.
 Some inspiration was also taken from Hazel Engine by Yan Chernikov.
 The Samples folder contains a few finished games I've made using the engine, such as Tetris.

 ## Libraries Used
 - FreeType (Text Rendering, https://freetype.org/)